web3-wallet/web3-wallet/README.md

 ## Package versioning and changelogs

-@web3-wallet utilizes a changeset to manage the versioning and changelogs of its packages.
+@web3-wallet utilizes [changeset](https://github.com/changesets/changesets) to manage the versioning and changelogs of its packages.

 1. To update the version of specific packages, run `pnpm changeset`.
-2. Then, `run pnpm changeset version` to apply the version and changelog updates.
+2. Then, run `pnpm changeset version` to apply updates of the versioning and changelogs .
-3. After making the necessary changes, commit the local modifications.
+3. Commit the local modifications.
 4. Finally, run `pnpm release` to publish the updated packages to the npm registry.

 ## License